Intelligence as a Utility Bill

 Cheap Intelligence, Unequal Power

 In the agrarian era, leverage was land and physical labor.
 In the industrial era, it was capital, steam, and factories.
-In the digital era, it has been code and distribution networks.
-When you combine scalable, cheap cognition with modern leverage, the concentration of power doesn’t democratize—it accelerates.
+In the digital era, it was code and distribution networks.
+AI adds scalable cognition to the stack.
+Cheap cognition accelerates concentration for whoever already owns leverage.

 Everyone gets the chatbot.
-Not everyone gets the factory.
+The owners get the compounding machine.

 When intelligence becomes abundant, raw intelligence becomes less scarce.
 The scarce things become leverage, judgment, trust, and taste.